Please select the link below for the appropriate information.

 How are the bathrooms arranged in the residence halls and apartments?

-Cureton, Niebuhr, Schick, Stanger and the lower level of Dinkmeyer Hall have community bathrooms, one on each wing or floor.
+Cureton, Niebuhr, Schick, Stanger and the lower level of Dinkmeyer Hall have community bathrooms that are gender specific, one on each wing or floor.
 Each shower is enclosed with a curtain.
 Dinkmeyer Hall (except the lower level) has a suite-style arrangement, with two rooms sharing a connecting bathroom/shower.
 Prospect, Elm Park and Elmhurst Terrace Apartments have one bathroom per apartment.
 West Hall has 1 1/2 bathrooms per suite.
 The houses contain one or two bathrooms.

 What kind of furniture is provided?